darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 ## edges management

 sharpness
 : Apply a gain on wavelet details, regardless of diffusion properties.
 Zero does nothing, positive values sharpen, negative values blur.
-This is mostly useful as an adjustment variable when doing blooming or blurring, to retain some sharpness while adding a glow around edges.
-It is not advised to used this to sharpen alone, since nothing prevents halos or fringes with this setting.
+This is mostly useful as an adjustment variable when blooming or blurring, to retain some sharpness while adding a glow around edges.
+You are not advised to used this for sharpening alone, since there is nothing to prevent halos or fringes with this setting.

 edge sensitivity
 : Apply a penalty over the diffusion speeds when edges are detected.
 This detection uses the local variance around each pixel.
-Zero disables the penalty, higher values make the penalty stronger and more sensible to edges.
+Zero disables the penalty, higher values make the penalty stronger and more sensitive to edges.
 Increase if you notice edge artifacts like fringes and halos.

 edge threshold
-: Define a variance threshold, affecting mostly the low-variance areas (dark areas, blurry parts or flat surfaces).
-Positive values will increase the penalty for low-variance areas, which will be good for sharpening or increasing local contrast without crushing blacks.
-Negative values will decrease the penalty for low-variance areas, which will be good for denoising or blurring with a maximal effect on black and blurry regions.
+: Define a variance threshold, which affects mostly low-variance areas (dark or blurry areas, or flat surfaces).
+Positive values will increase the penalty for low-variance areas, which is good for sharpening or increasing local contrast without crushing blacks.
+Negative values will decrease the penalty for low-variance areas, which is good for denoising or blurring with a maximal effect on black and blurry regions.

 ## diffusion spatiality

 luminance masking threshold
 : This control is useful if you want to in-paint highlights.
 For values greater than 0%, the diffusion will only occur in regions with a luminance greater than this setting.
-Notice gaussian noise will be added in these regions to simulate particles and initialize the in-painting.
+Note that gaussian noise will be added in these regions to simulate particles and initialize the in-painting.

 # workflow